-I write to you today from a friend’s apartment in Hoboken, NJ.
+I write this post from a friend’s apartment in Hoboken, NJ.
 Here I sit looking at their “Home Sweet Apartment” sign ready to share more about the additional 24 days I spent road-tripping the East Coast this Summer.
 But, instead of wanting to write, all I can do is stare at that sign.

 I’m not sad nor regretful as I stare, more bewildered or perplexed.
 Maybe I’m just considering the meaning of the word.
 I say this because even though I haven’t been in a home of my own for the past 2.5 months, I’ve felt at home for much of my journey.
 I believe this latest trip, and the people I spent time with along the way, have greatly contributed to this state.

-Before I get into all that, allow me to share with you where myself and my friend were staying this July.
+Before I get into all that, allow me to share with you where my friend and I were staying this July.

 Stay Open to Random Acts of Kindness

-For example, instead of closing myself off due to free of rejection, I opened myself up to reaching out to friends whom I haven’t talked to in a long time to see if they’d be open to a couple of visitors.
+For example, instead of closing myself off due to fear of rejection, I opened myself and reached out to friends whom I haven’t talked to in a long time to see if they’d be open to having a couple of visitors.
 Not one said no. Instead everyone we stayed with was overjoyed with our visit!
 If I hadn’t stayed open, I wouldn’t have come close to having the experiences I’m so very grateful for.

 Also, when we were up in New England I was explaining to a friend what I was doing and why.
 This friend isn’t the wealthiest person (He’s married with two wonderful, young children and is, like many of us, just trying to make ends meet), but he so wanted to show his love for our adventure that he handed over a gift card for us to use along the way.
 When I tried to deny it, he wouldn’t take no for an answer.
 This small act made a big impact on me, and this energy carried me through the trip.